TABLE OF CONTENTS

 - Soak your favorite spirit with teabags for at least five days before mixing into cocktails

 Making a cannabis cocktail should be an easy process.
 The important thing is to follow the precautions mentioned above to avoid unwanted effects.
 With this guide to cannabis cocktail you should be able to impress your stoner friends the next time they visit.
-To learn more about cooking with cannabis, enroll in Cannabis Training University.
+To learn more about cooking with weed, enroll in Cannabis Training University.